 Juglaris’s first frieze commission was for the Prescott Mansion in Newton, Massachusetts (1882), across from the present-day campus of Boston College.
 This was followed by a similar commission at the Barnes (today Barnes-Hiscock) Mansion in Syracuse, New York, where Donald MacDonald had a stained glass commission of his own.
 Shortly thereafter, in 1883, Juglaris won—over fourteen other contestants—a competition to decorate the Music Room of Massachusetts Governor Oliver Ames’s new Back Bay home, at that time the most opulent residence in Boston.
 Juglaris also painted friezes for the nearby Commonwealth Avenue residence of Dr. Homer M. Jernegan.
-In honor his client’s medical profession, Juglaris painted cherubs preparing medicines.
+In honor of his client’s medical profession, Juglaris painted cherubs preparing medicines.
 Other commissions for murals or friezes in Boston residences, as later noted by the Boston Sunday Post in April 1908, came from the Martin Brimmer family, the Hollingsworth family, who owned a paper mill, and the Schirmer family, founders and proprietors of the Boston Music Company, a publishing house.

 “Mr. Thomas Juglaris,” wrote one reviewer upon seeing the sketches for the Ames mansion, “has no superior in this country as a decorative designer where the human figure is concerned.”
 Juglaris was further touted as an artist “whose genius and power as a decorative artist rivals that of Jules Lefebvre,” who was another acclaimed Paris Salon painter well-known to Americans.
 Equally flattering, the Boston Evening Transcript, went so far as to say that Juglaris’s fine decorative cartoons for frieze and mural work showed “what poor [William Morris] Hunt tried to do.”